 What she had with Scorpius was meaningful, she mused, not a facade.
 Her thoughts stewed like tea, until it was too bitter to hold in her mouth.

 "And this one?"
 Rose scoffed, as she left the pitch with him after the game.

 If Scorpius noticed her tone, he ignored it.
 "Sylvia?
 I've known her since I was a kid."

 There were a few breaths of silence before she said quietly, "I've never seen you laugh like that.
 It's like you have three different personalities or something."

 "Actually, it's five," he said, not skipping a beat.

 His response made her halt.
-Rose had just been joking, but his response brought new questions to her mind.
-What were they?
+She'd just been joking, but then—what were they?
 Which one was the one he used with her?
 Did anyone else see the one she saw?
 Most importantly—